MxNxPx/katacoda-scenarios/k8s-training/k8s-104/step2.md

 ---

 A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.

-A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable and reusable.

 ![ConfigMap](./assets/kubernetes-configmap.png)